Assistant Professor, Department of Biochemistry and Biomedical Sciences

 Having recently joined the SCC-RI, Dr. Lu is looking forward to developing his research program here and applying his unique expertise to a variety of collaborative projects.
 Currently, Dr. Lu’s projects are focused on exploring neurodegenerative diseases, including Alzheimer’s disease and Parkinson’s disease through the use of cellular programming and proteomic techniques.
 By utilizing and expanding on the SCC-RI’s established competence in generating iPS-derived neurons, Dr. Lu is able to access the tissues he needs to study these diseases – tissues that would otherwise be difficult, or impossible, to obtain.

-His short-term goals include characterizing RNA binding proteins for specific mRNA species, understanding the RNA splicing mechanisms for certain RNA splicing events.
+His short-term goals include characterizing RNA binding proteins for specific mRNA species and understanding the RNA splicing mechanisms for certain RNA splicing events.
 In the long term, Dr. Lu hopes get closer to applying these knowledge and methods to understanding and treating human neurodegenerative diseases.

 Cell Stem Cell.
 2014 Jul 3; 15(1):92-101.